Structured Living

 Individuals will have the opportunity to maintain residence at Soaring Heights for up to 18 months.
 During this time, you will be guided and supported while you develop new sober relationships, restore life skills, gain independence, transition back into mainstream society, and move on to permanent housing.

-At Soaring Heights, we utilize a Social Model of Recovery.
-With this model we are able to emphasize the process of relearning the challenges and stressors that daily life often presents by having positive role models.
-This is implemented by starting with an individualized, needs-driven assessment and identifying outside resources to harness change and self-sufficiency.
-We also have a Certified Recovery Mentor on site, where we are able to assist in working through the barriers to success and implement a plan of action for care outside and inside of the homes.
-Because of this, we get to celebrate when the individual learns to lead sober, productive lives in communities.
+At Soaring Heights, we utilize the community wraparound service model.
+This is based on individualized, needs-driven planning and services.
+By having a Certified Recovery Mentor on site, we are able to assist in working through the barriers to success and implement a plan of action for care outside of the homes.
+Because of this, we get to celebrate and embrace each individual’s unique strengths, needs, and natural support systems.

 Miracles Happen—